Alpharetta DUI Lawyers

 How is the license suspension hearing conducted in my Alpharetta DUI case?

 The judge will enforce the Georgia Rules of Evidence and the Administrative Rules of Procedure, similar to other court proceedings.
-Because the burden is on the Alpharetta DUI officer to establish that the statutory factors were met, the Alpharetta DUI officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+The officer testifies first because the burden is on the Alpharetta DUI officer to establish that the statutory factors were met.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 Your Alpharetta DUI officer is then subject to cross-examination.
-There are times when our Alpharetta DUI lawyers may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, our Alpharetta DUI lawyers may place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
+The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
 The decision is also posted online.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

 What happens if I win the administrative license suspension hearing?

-If the OSAH judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history.
-This does not mean that your Alpharetta Driving Under the Influence criminal case is being dismissed, but a license suspension hearing can be a great tool for our Alpharetta DUI lawyers to gain an advantage in your Alpharetta DUI criminal case.
+Suppose the OSAH judge finds that one or more of the applicable statutory factors above are unmet.
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
+Then, the Georgia DDS will delete the license suspension action from your driver’s history.
+This does not mean that your Alpharetta Driving Under the Influence criminal case is being dismissed.
+Still, a license suspension hearing can be an excellent tool for our Alpharetta DUI lawyers to gain an advantage in your criminal case.

 What happens if I lose my hearing?

-If the OSAH judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the Alpharetta DUI officer is so low to meet in these hearings, there is a good possibility that your license may be suspended, but our Alpharetta DUI lawyers still may be able to gain an advantage in the criminal case based on testimony from the hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
+Suppose the OSAH judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt).
+In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then impose the license suspension.
+Again, your license may be suspended because the burden on the Alpharetta DUI officer is too low to meet in these hearings.
+However, our Alpharetta DUI lawyers still may be able to gain an advantage in the criminal case based on testimony from the hearing.
+The decision can be appealed if the judge commits a ruling error.

 Can I handle the hearing myself?

 Because a license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, our Alpharetta DUI lawyers strongly encourage you to contact us right away to discuss your Driving Under the Influence charge in Alpharetta.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your DUI case and your prior criminal history.
+Too many variables can impact your driving privileges, which will be discussed here without knowing the specific facts of your DUI case and your prior criminal history.
 Remember, you only have 30 days to request an administrative hearing through the Georgia Department of Driver Services.

 Map of the location of Alpharetta Municipal Court